 Lina Maria loves city life with frequent trips into nature.
 She enjoys cycling, picnics in parks with friends, creative writing, ukulele playing and following her curiosities to learn more about the world.
 After an adventurous decade living abroad, she is happy to be staying in one spot, building connections and living her purpose.

-Tamara Lechner is the Director of our Center.
+Tamara Lechner is the former Director of our Center and an ongoing consultant.
 She is committed to improving proactive well-being on a global scale.
 This has led to her involvement with world leaders in contextual well-being measurement, Positive Psychology and Positive Education.
 She spent 18 months with the Institute of Positive Education (Geelong Grammar School).

 Lina Maria Aristizabal

 Our Certified Trainers

 (contact Tamara@thecenterforpositiveeducation.com to connect with a trainer in your region)

 Over 1500 schools positively impacted to date

 The Center for Positive Education (formerly PositiveEducator.org) was founded by Emiliya Zhivtoyovska (The Flourishing Center) and Renee Jain (GoZen!).
 Both of these entrepreneurial psychology pioneers have their Masters in Applied Positive Psychology from UPenn.
 Emiliya was part of the team who, under Martin Seligman, innovated the science of Positive Education at Geelong Grammar School (GGS).
 In 2017, after seeing a need to help educators and students be more proactive about their wellbeing, they began certifying educators.
 Tamara was the inaugural Canadian Regional director for GGS's Institute of Positive Education and has spent the past few years working with schools and teachers across Canada, USA and Australia.